Group selection and shrinkage: Structured sparsity for semiparametric additive models: Data analyses

 \subsection{Economic recessions}

-The second dataset contains monthly data on macroeconomic series for the United States \parencite[see][]{McCracken2016}.\footnote{The December 2020 vintage is used, available at \url{https://research.stlouisfed.org/econ/mccracken/fred-databases/}.
-See Appendix \ref{app:macro} for preprocessing steps.} The dataset is augmented with the National Bureau of Economic Research recession indicator, a dummy variable that indicates whether a given month is a period of recession or expansion.\footnote{Available at \url{https://fred.stlouisfed.org/series/USREC}.} The task is to model the recession indicator using the macroeconomic series.
-Such models are useful for scenario analysis and for assessing economic conditions in the absence of low-frequency variables such as quarterly GDP growth.
+The second dataset contains monthly data on macroeconomic series for the United States \parencite[see][]{McCracken2016}.\footnote{The January 2022 vintage is used, available at \url{https://research.stlouisfed.org/econ/mccracken}.
+See Appendix~\ref{app:macro} for preprocessing steps.} The dataset is augmented with the National Bureau of Economic Research recession indicator, a dummy variable that indicates whether a given month is a period of recession or expansion.\footnote{Available at \url{https://fred.stlouisfed.org/series/USREC}.} The task is to model the recession indicator using the macroeconomic series.
+Such models are useful for scenario analysis and for assessing economic conditions in the absence of low-frequency variables such as quarterly gross domestic product growth.

-The sample contains $n=739$ months, ending in September 2020.
+The sample contains $n=746$ months, ending in October 2021.
 It includes the COVID-19 recession.
 We again randomly hold out 10\% of the data as a testing set and use the remaining data as a training set.
 Because there are relatively few recessionary periods, a stratified split is applied so that the proportion of recessions in the testing and training sets are equal.
-The dataset has 128 macroeconomic series.
-Applying a four-term thin-plate spline to each series yields $p=512$ predictors and $g=256$ groups.
-To evaluate predictive accuracy, we report the out-of-sample mean logistic loss:
+The dataset has 127 macroeconomic series.
+We add to this dataset six lags of each series, leading to a total set of 889 series.
+Applying a four-term spline to each series yields $p=3556$ predictors and $g=1778$ groups (889 linear groups plus 889 nonlinear groups).
+To evaluate predictive accuracy, we report mean logistic loss on the testing set.
 The remaining metrics and methods are as before.
-The group subset estimators are computed using coordinate descent with local search.

-The results as aggregated over 10 training-testing set splits are reported in Table \ref{tab:macro}.
+The results as aggregated over 30 training-testing set splits are reported in Table~\ref{tab:macro}.

-Sparse semiparametric models predict recessionary periods well.
-Group subset+ridge is again best, while lasso is worst, highlighting the value in allowing for nonlinearity.
-Compared with the other estimators, group subset+ridge delivers almost entirely nonlinear models.
-Its models are also denser on average.
-On the other hand, group subset+lasso, group lasso, and group MCP use an even split between linear and nonlinear functions.
-Group subset+lasso yields the lowest loss among these three, and it may be preferable to group subset+ridge if interpretability is sought.
-All methods improve on the mean, illustrating the predictive content of monthly series.

-Unlike the products in the supermarket dataset, the identifiers of the macroeconomic series are available, allowing us to inspect the selected series.
-In the interest of space, we focus on a subset of six series used in \textcite{McCracken2021} as determinants of recessions.
-For this subset, the type of function fit by each estimator as applied to all $n=739$ observations is reported in Table \ref{tab:macrovars}.
-A checkmark indicates the series entered the model linearly, while a checked box indicates it entered nonlinearly.